The Rock Album

-The Rock Album is a compilation album by British hard rock band Whitesnake, released on 19 June 2020 through Rhino Records.
+The Rock Album is a compilation album by British-American rock band Whitesnake, released on 19 June 2020 through Rhino Records.
 The album contains "revisited, remixed and remastered" versions of previously released songs, and is the first in a series called Red, White and Blues Trilogy including also red's Love Songs (2020) and blue's The Blues Album (2021).